Andrew-Mazour/BeWell/README.md

 # BeWell - A Mental Health App Inspired by BeReal

 ## Overview
 BeWell is a mental health app designed to encourage users to engage in activities that improve their well-being.
 Inspired by BeReal, the app prompts users to capture a moment where they are doing something beneficial for their mental health.
-Using **Cohere's AI**, BeWell personalizes recommendations based on user behavior and preferences.
+Using **Cohere's AI**, BeWell personalizes recommendations based on the user's mood and current state of health.

 ## Features
 - 📸 **Daily Prompts:** Users receive reminders to take a picture of their mental health activity.